Asia Television: 1981–2002: Development

 In August 1987, the shares of ATV were put up for sale.
 One year later, Asia Television Limited, the Lim family (led by Lim Por-yen), and the New World Group each owned one-third of the shares.
-At that time, the members of the board of directors included Deacon Chiu, Lim Por-yen, Fang Li, and Cheng Yu-tung.
+At that time, the members of the board of directors included Deacon Chiu, Lim Por-yen, Fang Li and Cheng Yu-tung.

 On 30 January 1989, the Chiu family sold its shares of ATV to New World Group and Lai Sun Group for HK$237.5 million.
 The New World Group held half of the shares, while the Lam family owned one-third and Lai Sun held one-sixth.
 At the same time, Sociedade de Turismo e Diversões de Macau (STDM) joined as a minority shareholder.
 Cheng Yue-tung became chairman, Lim Por Yen vice-chairman, and Selina Chow administrative director.

-2002–2010: ownership shift
+2002–2010: Ownership shift

 In November 2002, Lai Sun Development, which was heavily indebted following the HK$7 billion acquisition of the Furama Hotel in 1997 at the height of the property bubble, announced that it would sell its 32.75% stake to the company's chief executive, Chan Wing-kee, for HK$360 million in cash.

 In June 2007, Chan, along with Liu Changle, chairman of Phoenix Satellite Television Holdings Limited, established a company that later bought most of ATV's shares.
-Afterward, Chan Wing-kei became Administrative Director General.
-With the change of shareholders, the company innovated with the direction of production, marketing strategy, and human resources.
-The network increased the purchase of foreign programs, such as the South Korean drama Autumn in My Heart.
+Afterwards, Chan Wing-kei became Administrative Director General.
+Following the change in shareholders, the company introduced changes to its production direction, marketing strategy, and human resources management.
+The network increased the purchase of foreign programmes, such as the South Korean drama Autumn in My Heart.

 In December 2008, City Telecom chairman Ricky Wong Wai Kay was assigned as the new chief executive, while former PCCW deputy chairman Linus Cheung Wing-lam became executive chairman.
 After just 2 weeks, Ricky Wong resigned from his position due to many factors.
 In early 2009, Taiwanese billionaire Tsai Eng-Meng signed a preliminary agreement to become a key shareholder of Alnery, a company that controls 47.58% of ATV.
 Tsai has agreed to inject HK$1 billion in the form of convertible bonds.
 Tsai and Payson Cha have since debated over control of the station.